boxyhq/website/guides/jackson/integrations/bubble.md

 There is no easy way to add SAML SSO authentication to a Bubble application.
 This plugin provides a way to add SAML SSO authentication to your Bubble application with minimal effort.

-This plugin contains API calls and Actions for connecting a Bubble.io application with the BoxyHQ SAML Jackson instance for SSO authentication.
+This plugin contains API calls and Actions for connecting a Bubble.io application with the BoxyHQ SAML Jackson instance (Our SaaS or self-hosted) for SSO authentication.

-Please note that you need a self-hosted instance of SAML Jackson to use this plugin.
-BoxyHQ does not provide a hosted instance of SAML Jackson at this time.
+Please head to [BoxyHQ SaaS](https://app.eu.boxyhq.com/auth/join) to create an SSO connection that you can then use in this Bubble plugin.
+You can also self-host SAML Jackson to use this plugin.
 Please follow the instructions in the [SAML Jackson Deployment Guides](https://boxyhq.com/guides/jackson#deployment-guides) to setup your SAML Jackson instance.

 Try the [Example Bubble App](https://boxyhq-saml-sso.bubbleapps.io/version-test) to see the plugin in action.